severalnines/docs/user-guide/mysql/query-monitor.rst

 Click on the Settings to configure the Query Monitor settings, as explained below:

 * **Long Query Time**
-	- Collects queries taking longer than Long Query Time seconds:
+	- Collects queries taking longer than Long Query Time seconds, for example:
-		- 0 - All queries.
 		- 0.1 - Only queries taking more than 0.1 seconds will be accounted.

-..
-Note:: If query monitoring is enabled but the data is not populated, consider to lower down the *Long Query Time* value, which telling ClusterControl to parse more queries and calculate a more accurate result.

 * **Log queries not using indexes?**
 	- Configures ClusterControl behaviour on sampling queries without indexes: